Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 #### Compilation issue with Rcpp 1.0.4

-Some Rcpp clients (e.g. mzR, msa, csaw, BiocNeighbors, DropletUtils, etc..) won't compile with R 4.0.0 alpha and the Rcpp version currently on CRAN (version 1.0.4):
+Some Rcpp clients (e.g. mzR, msa, csaw, BiocNeighbors, DropletUtils, and about 20 more Bioconductor software packages) won't compile with R 4.0.0 alpha and the Rcpp version currently on CRAN (version 1.0.4).
+For example:

     library(BiocManager)
     install("BiocNeighbors", type="source")